Start Free

 To add additional files to the secret detection:

-- In the List of file path patterns to include, adjust the default path-matching patterns if necessary (see Wildcard patterns in Analysis scope).
+3. In the List of file path patterns to include, adjust the default path-matching patterns if necessary (see Wildcard patterns on the Analysis scope page).

 Alternatively, configure the parameters listed below on the CI/CD host (see Analysis parameters for more information).